- What are Scholarly Concentrations, and how do I learn more about each?

 - I need an extension on an SC deliverable.
 What steps should I take?

-- Getting in touch with your SC Director is often the best, first step when requesting an extension on an SC deliverable.
-If an extension is approved, please forward that correspondence to ospe@gwu.edu, and we’ll document it in our records.
+Getting in touch with your SC Director is often the best first step when requesting an extension on an SC deliverable.
+If an extension is approved, please forward that correspondence to ospe [at] gwu [dot] edu (ospe[at]gwu[dot]edu), and we’ll document it in our records.
+If you're unable to get in contact with your SC Director, please reach our directly to the OSPE.

 - I’m experiencing medical student burnout.
 Can OSPE help?

-- Self-care is important to us.
-Feel free to email ospe@gwu.edu to set up a time to meet.
+Self-care is important to us.
+Feel free to email ospe [at] gwu [dot] edu (ospe[at]gwu[dot]edu) to set up a time to meet.
 We’d love to be a listening ear and provide some friendly advice.
 Additionally, check out the Mental Health Support Resources provided through the Office of Student Support.

 - If I’m going on a Leave of Absence (LOA), how is my Scholarly Concentration involvement impacted?